fengfengyuyu/Simpy_Learning_Process/README.md

 24th Oct,2017: http://heather.cs.ucdavis.edu/~matloff/simpy.html ,The material is a better induction for simpy, which also introduce some knowledge about python and math.

-My friend teaches her kid math, there is a simple problem that can be solved by many methods, I suggest her to try statistics method, and I search for a way to get a traverse permutation matrix, because I use python, the follow site give a method how to create a list with tuple-formated elements.
+My friend teaches her kid math, there is a simple problem that can be solved by many methods, I suggest her to try programming method, and I search for a way to get a traverse permutation matrix, because I use python, the follow site give a method how to create a list with tuple-formated elements.

 https://stackoverflow.com/questions/104420/how-to-generate-all-permutations-of-a-list-in-python